Bryce Ford-Wheaton: Professional career

-Ford-Wheaton impressed at the NFL Scouting Combine and was projected to be drafted in the 2023 NFL draft.
+New York Giants

 He was signed by the New York Giants as an undrafted free agent on May 5, 2023.
 He was placed on injured reserve on August 27, 2023, after suffering a torn ACL in week 3 of the preseason game against New York Jets.

 On October 6, 2024, Ford-Wheaton scored his first NFL touchdown on a game-clinching 60-yard return of a blocked field goal in a 29–20 victory over the Seattle Seahawks.

 On July 27, 2025, during training camp, Ford-Wheaton suffered a season-ending Achilles tear.

+On May 12, 2026, Ford-Wheaton was cleared from his Achilles injury, making a full recovery.
+Ford-Wheaton is expected to hold workouts with multiple NFL teams chasing the special teams gunner.
+On July 9, 2026, Ford-Wheaton worked out with the Philadelphia Eagles at mandatory minicamp.
+On August 12, 2026, Ford-Wheaton worked out with the Baltimore Ravens.